François-Emmanuel Guignard, comte de Saint-Priest: Exile

 Shortly after his resignation he went to Stockholm, where his brother-in-law was the ambassador of the Holy Roman Emperor, Leopold II, to the Swedish court.

 In 1795, the royal duchess Charlotte mentioned him in her famous diary as a suspected agent for the Russian Empire.
 According to the rumor, countess Ulrica Eleonora Rålamb was the lover of count Carl Mörner (1755–1821), who had a central position at the royal court and was well informed about classified state secrets.
 In parallel, she was also a close acquaintance of François-Emmanuel Guignard, comte de Saint-Priest, whose wife Constance Wilhelmine de Saint-Priest was well known to be a Russian agent in Sweden.
 According to the information of Charlotte, Rålamb acquired classified information from the well informed Mörner, and gave the information to Saint Priest, who in turn sent it to Platon Zubov, the favorite of Catherine the Great, in Russia.
 The suspected activities were never officially investigated, however.

 In 1795 he joined King Louis XVI's middle brother, the comte de Provence, at Verona as an émigré minister of the House of Bourbon.
-After the death of Louis XVI's son, the comte de Provence declared himself King Louis XVIII of France.
+After the death of Louis XVI's son, the comte de Provence declared himself King Louis XVIII.
 Later, Saint-Priest accompanied Louis XVIII's exiled court to Blankenburg and Mittau.
 In 1808, in disagreement with the policies of Louis XVIII, he retired to Switzerland.
 After vainly seeking permission from Napoleon to return to France, he was expelled from Switzerland, and wandered about Europe until the Bourbon Restoration.